DmitriLyalikov/rpc-pico-embassy/README.md

 The **rpc-pico-embassy** repository is a project that implements an embedded RPC for interface bridging utilizing the programmable I/O peripherals on the RP2040. firmware for the [`rp2040`][1] based on the [`embassy`][2] asynchronous embedded development framework for [Rust][3].

+This includes the binary application that will run on the RP2040 chip.
+It will listen for 'RPC' requests from a SPI master.
+An 'RPC' request is a multi byte message that specifies the request-id, interface, payload, and CRC-8.
+This request will be received and payload data will be written to the TX FIFO to the PIO state machine that implements the desired interface (SMI, SPI, JTAG, I2C, etc..)

 It includes all of the [`knurling-rs`][4] tooling ([`defmt`][5], [`defmt-rtt`][5], [`panic-probe`][5], [`flip-link`][6],
 [`probe-run`][7]) to enhance the embedded development process.